OctopusDeploy/Octodiff/README.md

 This command recreates the *new-file* using simply the *basis-file* and the *delta-file*.

 Applying the delta is the easiest part of the process.
 We simply open the *delta-file*, and follow the instructions.
 When there's a copy instruction, we seek to that offset in the *basis-file* and copy until we hit the length.
 When we encounter a data instruction, we append that data.
 At the end of the process, we have the *new-file*.

+Octodiff embeds a SHA1 hash of the *new-file* in the *delta-file*.
+After patching, Octodiff compares this hash to the SHA1 hash of the resulting patched file.
+If they don't match, Octodiff returns a non-zero exit code.

 ## Performance